-The State Fire Management Council (SFMC) is established under Section 14 of the Fire Service Act 1979 (Tasmania), please click here for the terms of reference.
+The State Fire Management Council (SFMC) is an independently chaired body established under Section 14 of the Fire Service Act 1979.

-It is an independent body that has the responsibility of providing advice to the Minister and the State Fire Commission about the management of vegetation fire across Tasmania, particularly in the areas of prevention and mitigation of fires.
-It also formulates and promulgates policy in relation to vegetation fire management within Tasmania in relation to bushfire fuels and mitigation.
+SFMC provide advice to the Minister for Police, Fire and Emergency Management and State Fire Commission about vegetation fire management across Tasmania, particularly in the areas of prevention and mitigation of fires.